 Other Essential Camping Gear for Car Camping

-Folding Table – You can always use your tail gate or cooler as a table, but it’s much better when you have a table.
+2. Folding Table – You can always use your tail gate or cooler as a table, but it’s much better when you have a table.
 Try to choose one that is light-weight and folds down.
+You can always get a picnic table or many camp sites have them, but a portable table is less bulky.

-Water Jug or Purifier – Water is the most important essential when camping.
+4. Water Jug or Purifier – Water is the most important essential when camping.
 When our family is car camping, I always take enough water for camping even if we are near water.
-I also always take a water purifier system with me.
+I also always take a water purifier system with meso I will have potable water.
 You can live seven days without food but only three without water.
+Clean water should always be a priority.

-Bear Canister or Hanging System – If you are camping in bear country, be sure that your food is secure.
+11. Bear Canister or Hanging System – If you are camping in bear country, be sure that your food is secure.
 Unfortunately, too many people leave food outside and the bears become food trained.
 If this happens, they are usually euthanized which is a shame.
 Bears can also be very dangerous.
+I personally prefer a bear canister hung in a tree.

 My Personal Car Camping Gear List

-If you are lookikng for recommended gear, this is my list of camping gear that I currently use.
+If you are looking for recommended gear, this is my list of camping gear that I currently use.
+These suggestions are the best camping gear.
 It’s a great list for beginners that are just starting out and this is what we use for all of our family camping:

 What are some things that you can’t camp without?
 Do you have any great ideas or suggestions of camping gear you can’t live without?
 Be sure to drop them in the comments below.
+Don’t forget your essentials items or personal items for your next trip.
+I hope you you have found this list of best gear for car camping and best car camping gear helpful.
 And as always, be outside with no limits.